by Amanda Larson

 Paubox Marketing allows healthcare practitioners to email patients en masse.
 However, every covered entity needs a HIPAA compliant email solution for standard email as well.
 Enter, Paubox Email Suite.

 Paubox Email Suite

-Using a popular email provider like G Suite or Office 365 is not enough to make your email HIPAA compliant.
+Using a popular email provider like Google Workspace or Office 365 is not enough to make your email HIPAA compliant.
 Although healthcare practitioners can use these platforms with a signed BAA, they need additional services like Paubox Email Suite to make the email they send HIPAA compliant.

 Paubox Email Suite eliminates the need to press any extra buttons or write “secure” in the subject line when sending encrypted emails.
 Simply compose an email as you normally would, and Paubox takes care of the rest.
 As with Paubox Marketing, emails are received directly to your recipients’ email boxes—no password or portal required.